 COVID-19 vaccines must be handled with care, and following the manufacturer’s instructions.
-Our new format articles and Standard Operational Procedures (SOPs) will give vaccination providers the information they need to ensure that the vaccines are fit for purpose when they are administered.
+Our articles and Standard Operational Procedures (SOPs) will give vaccination providers the information they need to ensure that the vaccines are fit for purpose when they are administered.

 This linked series of articles provides advice and SOPs for: